ohhettinger/wickedproblems/README.md

 ![pic](Density_Histogram.png)

 This is the histogram with the probability function.
-This graph tells you that you have a higher probability of selecting an ADM3 with higher levels of population.
+This graph tells you that you have a higher probability of selected an ADM3 with relatively higher population.